soundpaint/tipping-points/docs/en/index.md

 welcome to this website on tipping points!

-The “Tipping Points” project is a contribution to the supporting programme of the ZKM exhibition “Critical Zones.”
+The “Tipping Points” project is a contribution to the supporting programme of the ZKM [exhibition “Critical Zones”](critical-zones.html) via the [Artists4Future network initiative](artists4future.html).
 It aims at depicting and clarifying one of the most essential aspects of climate change, namely demonstrating why returning back to previous state after passing a critical point is extremely hard.
 Using an extra primed seesaw as illustrative example, it demonstrates the effect of so-called “hysteresis”: After having passed the point when the seesaw tips over onto the other side, the effort for restoring the original state is multiple times hight than the effort that was carried out to get into the changed state.
 Technically, the hysteresis effect is achieved with a free rolling ball integrated into the inner parts of the seesaw, thus serving as additional, feeding back mass.

 Translated to climate change, the hysteresis means that after having emitted some specific amount of carbon dioxid (CO₂) into our